-Supplemental explanation Early issue of notice of convocation of the General Meeting of Shareholders This year, the notice of convocation of the General Meeting of Shareholders was sent early on June 6, about three weeks before the date of the General Meeting.
-In addition, information contained in the notice of convocation is posted to the Company website and that of the Tokyo Stock Exchange on June 2.
+Supplemental explanation Early issue of notice of convocation of the General Meeting of Shareholders The notice of convocation of the General Meeting of Shareholders held June 21, 2024 was sent on June 6, around two weeks before the date of the General Meeting.
+Information provided in the notice of convocation was posted to the Company website and the Tokyo Stock Exchange website on May 24.
 Electronic exercise of voting rights Electronic exercise of voting rights has been employed since the 92nd Regular General Meeting of Shareholders held June 17, 2016.
 Participation in the electronic voting rights exercise platform and other efforts to improve conditions for exercise of voting rights by institutional investors The Company has used the electronic voting rights exercise platform for institutional investors operated by ICJ, Inc. and taken steps to ensure that institutional investors have adequate time to consider the agenda of the General Meeting since the 92nd Regular General Meeting of Shareholders held June 17, 2016.
 Provision of notices of convocation (summaries) in English English-language editions of notices of convocation are posted to the websites of the Company and the Tokyo Stock Exchange.
 Other Notices of convocation and other materials related to General Meetings of Shareholders are posted to the Company website, where video of the Regular General Meeting of Shareholders is also posted for a limited time.